NormanLo4319/World_Happiness_Database_API/README.md

 ### Stage 4: Create Database Dashboard
 Creating a simple home page dashboard for the API request by html and css.
 ### Stage 5: Deploying the Application
-Deploying the web application from Github to Heroku.
+Deploying the web application on Heroku.

 ## Final Product:
 Starting Page: